-1. The present document is submitted pursuant to paragraph 2 of resolution 943 (XLIX) of the Economic Commission for Africa (ECA), on the proposed strategic framework and biennial programme plan of the Economic Commission for Africa for the biennium 2018-2019, in which the Executive Secretary was requested to undertake an independent, comprehensive and thorough review of the intergovernmental structure of the Commission, including the Intergovernmental Committee of Experts, and its link to the programme priorities of the Commission, on the basis of the priorities of Africa, and to report back to the Commission at its fiftieth session.
+- 1. The present document is submitted pursuant to paragraph 2 of resolution 943 (XLIX) of the Economic Commission for Africa (ECA), on the proposed strategic framework and biennial programme plan of the Economic Commission for Africa for the biennium 2018-2019, in which the Executive Secretary was requested to undertake an independent, comprehensive and thorough review of the intergovernmental structure of the Commission, including the Intergovernmental Committee of Experts, and its link to the programme priorities of the Commission, on the basis of the priorities of Africa, and to report back to the Commission at its fiftieth session. - 2.
+In preparing the document, the secretariat drew on the findings and recommendations of the external review conducted by an independent consultant, who assessed the overall functioning of the intergovernmental structure, including its Intergovernmental Committee of Experts.
+Notwithstanding the methodological limitations discussed in detail later, the review makes some preliminary recommendations.

-2. The document also responds to paragraph 3 of that resolution, in which the Commission decided to postpone the holding of the meetings of the intergovernmental committees of experts for 2017 pending the finalization of the independent review.

-3. In preparing the document, the secretariat drew on the findings and recommendations of the external review conducted by an independent consultant, who undertook an assessment of the overall functioning of the intergovernmental structure, including its Intergovernmental Committee of Experts.
-Notwithstanding the methodological limitations discussed in detail later, the review makes some preliminary recommendations that the Commission may wish to review and consider.
+^{} E/ECA/COE/37/1

-4. Section II of the present document sets out a brief presentation of similar reviews conducted over the period from 2006 (resolution 844 (XXXIX)) to 2016 (resolution 908 (XLVI)).
-The section highlights the purpose and methodology of these earlier reviews, in setting the stage for that being carried out at the present time.

-5. Section III presents the methodological limitations of the current review and draws attention to its inconclusive findings, hence consideration of the secretariat's proposals.
+- 3. The review took place in 2016 and some of the findings and recommendations may no longer be valid.
+In addition, one of the limitations faced by the review was a low response rate that may have affected complete validity of the findings.
+Further, the United Nations has moved on with the ongoing global reforms and the new ones of the Secretary General.
+The Executive Secretary of ECA, who came on board in 2017, is proposing a new strategic direction to be able to respond to changing dynamics, which may have an impact on the intergovernmental structure. - 4.
+Section II of the present document sets out a brief presentation of similar reviews conducted over the period from 2006 (resolution 844 (XXXIX)) to 2016 (resolution 908 (XLVI)).
+The section highlights the purpose and methodology of these earlier reviews, in setting the stage for the review that was carried out in 2016. - 5.
+Section III presents the methodological limitations of the current review and draws attention to its inconclusive findings, hence consideration of the secretariat's proposals. - 6.
+Section IV presents preliminary findings and recommendations of the review.

-6. Section IV discusses the secretariat's assessment of the findings and recommendations of the review and proposals for future action, taking into account the current and prospective development and institutional landscape within which the intergovernmental structure operates and its review is being undertaken.